cap-js/docs/guides/databases.md

 ## Providing Initial Data

-Put CSV files into `db/data` to fill your database with initial data.
+You can use CSV files to fill your database with initial data - see [Location of CSV Files](#location-of-csv-files).

 <div markdown="1" class="impl node">